 In this section, we discuss corner cases that deserve special consideration.
 Many of these cases arise because of practical demands, e.g., ensuring the presence or absence of white space where appropriate.
 Notably, the need for these corner cases is often language-dependent, as they arise due to orthographic conventions.
 We discuss the implications of two tokeniser conventions that handle special cases: the treatment of the beginnings and ends of sequences.

-{\vocabeos_{\texttt{!?}}} \paragraph{Non-\eow-marked Final Words.} Several \eow-marking tokenisers do not decompose exactly as in \cref{eq:decompose_tokenisation}, but treat the final word in a sequence differently.
-Specifically, they override the behaviour of $\wordsubwordmap$ on the these words and do \emph{not} use subwords from $\vocabeow$ to mark its ends.
+{\characterspace_{\texttt{!?}}} {\vocab_{\texttt{!?}}} {\vocabeos_{\texttt{!?}}} \paragraph{Non-\eow-marked Final Words.} Several \eow-marking tokenisers do not decompose exactly as in \cref{eq:decompose_tokenisation}, but treat the final word in a sequence differently.
+Specifically, they override the behaviour of $\wordsubwordmap$ on these words and do \emph{not} use subwords from $\vocabeow$ to mark its ends.
 This is also often the treatment applied to words followed immediately by punctuation.
-This mechanism allows tokenisers to avoid implying the existence of a white space that does not exist, e.g., after the end of a string.
-Notably, this breaks instantaneous decodability---making this code only near-instantaneous.
-Let $\subwordschosenword_{\midstring} \defeq \wordsubwordmapmid(\word)$, where $\wordsubwordmapmid: \lexicon \to \vocabmid^*$.
+This mechanism allows tokenisers to avoid implying the existence of a white space that does not exist, e.g., at the end of a string.
+Notably, this breaks instantaneous decodability, making this code only near-instantaneous.
+A simple example demonstrates this fact: let $\subwordschosenword_{\midstring} \defeq \wordsubwordmapmid(\word)$, where $\wordsubwordmapmid: \lexicon \to \vocabmid^*$.
 Upon observing subsequence $\subwordschosenword_{\midstring}$, we cannot instantaneously map it back to $\word$, and must wait for the next symbol: if $\subwordschosenword_{\midstring}$ is followed by either \eos or punctuation, then it is mapped back to $\word$; if not, it is mapped to another word.
 Handling this thus requires the following fix (termed \newbugfixcounter{bugfix:eowateos} here): \resizebox{\columnwidth}{!}{ }

 \paragraph{Non-\bow-marked First Words.} Just as \eow-marking tokenisers often treat final words differently, \bow-marking tokenisers treat the first word in a sequence differently to handle white space appropriately.
 These tokenisers typically do \emph{not} mark first words with \bow, and instead apply $\wordsubwordmapmid$ to $\word_1$.
 This affects the probability computation of the first word in a sequence.
 In such cases, the prefix $\words_{<t}$ of the first word is empty (denoted here as $\emptystring$).
 While computing a word's contextual probability according to \cref{eq:bow_prob_equivalence} requires computing $\pprefixsubwords(\vocabboweospluscont)$, the first subword in a sequence will not be in $\vocabbow$, but in $\vocabmid$ instead.
-The probability computations of such words thus requires the following correction (\newbugfixcounter{bugfix:bowatbos}):
+The probability computation of such words thus requires the following correction (\newbugfixcounter{bugfix:bowatbos}):